 Dean Street Townhouse

-From the group behind Shoreditch, High Road and Soho House, Dean Street Townhouse in the heart of Soho acts as both a 39-room hotel and an all-day dining space.
-Wrapped up in the nostalgia of its Georgian origins, the décor is classic and features red leather banquettes and dark wood which results in a warm, convivial ambience.
-With Head Chef Stephen Tonkin at the helm of the kitchen, the restaurant serves up locally-sourced British cuisine that changes weekly and highlights simple yet deliciously wholesome cooking.
-The long bar with long-hanging lamps is an undeniable hotspot and offers a comprehensive list of cocktails with fun names like 'Once Upon a Cosmo' and 'Lady Marmalade'.
+From the Soho House Group, Dean Street Townhouse is a hotel and an all-day dining space.
+Wrapped up in the nostalgia of its Georgian origins, the décor is classic and features red leather banquettes and dark wood for a warm, convivial ambience.
+Featuring locally-sourced British cuisine with weekly specials, the simple yet deliciously wholesome cooking is enhanced by the comprehensive cocktail list, served from the long bar with long-hanging lamps – an undeniable hotspot.